code0-god/portfolio/_pages/about.md

 - **Hardware/Software Co-design**: Understanding how to optimize AI workloads across the full stack
 - **Computer Architecture**: Building a strong foundation through my coursework in Computer Organization, with the goal of exploring RISC ecosystems, systolic arrays, and memory hierarchies.
-- **ML Acceleration**: Learning the fundamental principles of specialized architectures, including key techniques like quantization and structured sparsity.
+- **AI/ML Acceleration**: Learning the fundamental principles of specialized architectures, including key techniques like quantization and structured sparsity.

 ---